tessercat/pbx-docs/client/notes.md

 also +/- two seconds.

-Randomness in the backoff period helps stagger the work of handling connection requests and ping replies when FreeSWITCH or the verto endpoint restarts with many connected clients.
+Randomness in the backoff period is intended to help stagger the work of handling connection requests and ping replies when FreeSWITCH or the verto endpoint restarts with many connected clients.

+## WebSocket timeout

 All browsers I've tested
 disconnect idle WebSockets